-- Glenohumeral joint injection: osteoarthritis, adhesive capsulitis, rheumatoid arthritis (RA), rotator cuff lesions.
+- Glenohumeral joint injection: osteoarthritis, adhesive capsulitis, RA, rotator cuff lesions.

-- Subacromial injections: adhesive capsulitis, subacromial bursitis (may occur in gout, Reiter's syndrome, trauma or RA), impingement syndrome, rotator cuff tendinosis.
+- Subacromial injections: adhesive capsulitis, subacromial bursitis (may occur in gout, reactive arthritis, trauma or RA), impingement syndrome, rotator cuff tendinosis.
 Subacromial injections of corticosteroids are effective for improvement for rotator cuff tendonitis for up to nine months.
 They are also probably more effective than NSAID medication.

 - Bicipital groove: bicipital tendonitis.

 - The joint is most easily accessible with the patient sitting, the patient's arm resting comfortably at the side and the shoulder externally rotated.

 - Essential landmarks include the head of the humerus, the coracoid process and the acromion.

 - The needle should be placed below the acromion process, 1 cm lateral to the coracoid process and immediately medial to the head of the humerus.